Updated: Aug 12

 Be open to change - You never know when your tech may go down or not work as you think it will.

 Be open to sharing - The methods you discover will help others overcome similar issues they have.
 You have a brilliance that others may not have thought of!
 You have a method that others may benefit from.
 You never know until you share it.
-You can share with your PLN - facebook, tik tok, Twitter, and Instagram.
+You can share with your PLN - on FaceBook, Tik Tok, Twitter, and Instagram.

 Be open to walking away - Tech will become overwhelming.
 Balance your life so you will not become burned out.
 Take time to do something that fuels your heart!
 You need to recharge to bring your mind back to focus.

-Be open to seeing - You will not know every way to use the tech.
+Be open to seeing - You will not know how to use the tech.
 Students will show you alternate ways.
 Be open to what ideas they have.
 Be open to hearing their voice.

-Be open to closing - There are times when the tech actually complicates the task, be ready to put it aside.
+Be open to closing - When the tech complicates the task, be ready to put it aside.

-Be open to trying - You will see many tech methods/ platforms to use.
+Be open to trying - You will see many tech methods/ platforms.
 Try a few of them first.
 Try something that works for you.
 Take steps towards learning new tools and trying out something new.
 Try out Edublogs, Peardeck, Nearpod, Flipgrid, and Wearable tech.